-Section 3.42 Pet Waste.
+Section 3.424 Pet Waste.

 Pet owners are expected to pick up and properly dispose of any feces deposited by their dogs within the Community Area.
-Fines may be imposed for each instance of failure by an owner (or any of their tenants, family, guests, or invitees) to pick up and properly dispose of feces by any dog owned by them or under their control.
-This assessment is intended to defray the actual costs incurred by the District for removal of uncollected dog feces and repair of associated damage to landscaping or property.
+An additional assessment of \$20.00Fines may be imposed for each instance of failure of a member by an owner (or any of their tenants, family, guests, or invitees) to pick up and properly dispose of any feces left in the Community Area by any dog owned by them or under their control.
+This assessment is intended to defray the actual costs incurred by the Association District in removing for removal of uncollected dog feces from the Community Area and to repair of associated damaged caused to landscaping or property, etc.

-Section 3.43 Subdividing of Lots.
+Section 3.432 Subdividing of Lots.

-No Lot may be subdivided into two or more Lots.
+No lotLot may be subdivided into two or more lotLots.

-Section 3.44 Maintenance Equipment.
+Section 3.443 Maintenance Equipment.